Crux, space constraints and subdivisions: Missing proofs in Lemma

-The following claim provides desired webs. \begin{claim} $H$ contains $h_4$ internally disjoint $(h_4,h_5,h_1,h_2,h_2)$-webs. \end{claim} \begin{poc} Let $U_1, \cdots, U_m$ be a maximal collection of internally vertex-disjoint $(h_4,h_5,h_1,h_2,h_2)$-webs.
+\begin{proof}[Proof of Claim~\ref{cl: webs in c100 expander}] Let $U_1, \cdots, U_m$ be a maximal collection of internally vertex-disjoint $(h_4,h_5,h_1,h_2,h_2)$-webs.
 Assume $m< h_4$, as otherwise we are done.
 Let $W$ be the set of all interior vertices of webs.
 Then we have

 Then by Claim \ref{cl: units in c100 expander}, we can find $q$ vertex-disjoint $(2h_1,h_2,h_3)$-units $R_1, R_2, \cdots, R_q$.
 Also, letting $R= \bigcup_{i\in [q]} V(R_i)$, we have